stacklane/docs/🗄/Article/scripting/queries.md

 This will return an `Article` where `Article.metadata.title == 'The Title'`, regardless of whether `ArticleMetadata` has other defined fields.

-# Embedded Lists {#embedded-lists}

-Queries for values in an embedded model list are similar to queries for embedded models.
+Queries for values in an embedded model list are identical.

-However they carry the important limitation that all fields must match.

-In general we do not recommend modeling with querying in mind for embedded lists.

 # Unique Value Queries {#unique}